iBug/iBug-source/_posts/2021/2021-10-23-linux-ipsec-with-ip-xfrm.md

   Depending on the software used, it may be even easier to setup a route-based VPN (like OpenVPN), but traffic filtering needs to be done from inside.
 This is virtually the only disadvantage of route-based VPN.

 It's often a matter of choice between these options.
-There are more route-based VPN implementations (OpenVPN, WireGuard etc.) but enterprise support for policy-based VPN are more mature, so a decision is to be made when it comes to deployment.
+There are more route-based VPN implementations (OpenVPN, WireGuard etc.) but enterprise support for policy-based VPN is more mature, so a decision is to be made when it comes to deployment.
 I personally never used policy-based VPN outside this lab because I often need complex routing policies and NAT rules that policy VPNs are bad at, but YMMV.

 ## Troubleshooting

-Finally, if you are going to use my article as a hand-on tutorial for setting up a similar lab, some troubleshooting experiences and tips would certainly turn useful.
+Finally, if you are going to use my article as a hands-on tutorial for setting up a similar lab, some troubleshooting experiences and tips would certainly turn useful.

 - Creating `ip xfrm state` results in *Protocol not supported*: Check on the Proxmox VE host if `modprobe xfrm4_tunnel` works correctly.
 It may fail with *Unknown symbol in module* or *Invalid argument*.
 In either case, update the Linux kernel package to the latest and reboot the host.
 - Decrypted packets not found except in `tcpdump`: Check `/proc/net/xfrm_stat` and see which number is going up.
 This kernel interface provides statistics for packets dropped by the XFRM framework.
 Refer to [the kernel documentation][4] to see what each number means.